jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   ``requirements.txt`` is now in the ``magic`` folder_

-how to install python packages in a virtual environment on Windows without WSL
+how to install Python packages in a virtual environment on Windows without WSL
 ---------------------------------------------------------------------------------------------------

 * I use pip_ to install `pytest-watch`_ from the requirements file